sharmakim151-code/sales-analytics-dashboard-powerbi/README.md

 ## The business question

-How do we give sales teams a single view of performance — by product, region, time, and payment method — without manually updating reports every week?
+How do we give sales teams a single view of performance, by product, region, time, and payment method, without manually updating reports every week?

 ---